JuliaReinforcementLearning/CommonRLSpaces.jl/README.md

 A space is simply a set of objects.
 In a reinforcement learning context, spaces define the sets of possible states, actions, and observations.

 In Julia, spaces can be represented by a variety of objects.
-For instance, a small discrete action set might be represented with `["up", "left", "down", "right"]`, or an interval of real numbers might be represented with an object from the `IntervalSets` package.
+For instance, a small discrete action set might be represented with `["up", "left", "down", "right"]`, or an interval of real numbers might be represented with an object from the [`IntervalSets`](https://github.com/JuliaMath/IntervalSets.jl) package.
 In general, the space defined by any Julia object is the set of objects `x` for which `x in space` returns `true`.

 In addition to establishing the definition above, this package provides three useful tools:

-1. Traits to communicate about the properties of spaces, e.g. whether they are continuous or discrete, how many dimensions they have, and how to interact with them.
+1. Traits to communicate about the properties of spaces, e.g. whether they are continuous or discrete, how many subspaces they have, and how to interact with them.
 2. Functions such as `product` for constructing more complex spaces
 3. Constructors to for spaces whose elements are arrays, such as `ArraySpace` and `Box`.